readability-enum-initial-value

 AllowExplicitZeroFirstInitialValue

-If set to false, the first enumerator must not be explicitly initialized.
-See examples below.
+If set to false, the first enumerator must not be explicitly initialized to a literal 0.
 Default is true.

-e0 = 0, // not allowed if AllowExplicitZeroFirstInitialValue is false
+f0 = 0, // Not allowed if AllowExplicitZeroFirstInitialValue is false.

 };